hysinh/puss-n-boba/README.md

 ## Introduction
 Welcome to Puss-N-Boba, a (fictional) boba cafe who’s special feature is that we are also a cat cafe for those that love working and socialising in the presence of cats!
 Puss-N-Boba cafe aims to provide delicious boba and treats as well as a cat-filled environment for those relaxing or working.
 We provide high-speed internet, loads of power outlets, and comfy and cozy seating that works for those lounging for a relaxing chat with a friend or working away on your latest project or studies.

-I wanted this website to showcase the cats that call Puss-N-Boba cafe home as well as our other main feature - Boba and Treats - and the location itself as an ideal place to meet a friend or work or study.
+This website is intended to showcase the cats that call Puss-N-Boba cafe home as well as our other main feature - Boba and Treats - and the location itself as an ideal place to meet a friend or work or study.
 To reflect the inviting environment of the cafe, the website also features similar colours and images of the cats and the boba and treats to encourage customers to visit the cafe.

 ## CONTENTS